brenwell/pixi-timeout/README.md

 ## Finish

-You can finish a timer immediately, which will simply cancel the timer and call the callback.
+You can finish a timer immediately, which will simply cancel the timer and fire the callback.

 ```js
 timer.finish()